Graduate School of Arts and Sciences

 In addition, knowledge of foreign languages, relevant practical experience in the field, samples of work, the results of the GRE and indications of character are considered.

 Each application for admission with all supporting records is first examined by the appropriate program committee.
-The committee recommends to the Associate Dean for Enrollment of Graduate School of Arts and Sciences which applicants should be selected for admission and financial aid.
-The Associate Dean for Enrollment reviews all applications in the light of the program's recommendations.
+The committee recommends to the Dean of the Graduate School of Arts and Sciences which applicants should be selected for admission and financial aid.
+The Dean reviews applications in the light of the program's recommendations.

 A student who has been accepted for admission to the Graduate School will be notified by a letter specifying the date by which he or she must accept the offer of admission and awards, if any.
 A matriculation fee of $300 must be filed by each master's degree or postbaccalaureate program applicant upon notification of acceptance.
 This fee reserves a place in the class and is credited toward the first semester tuition bill.